-- Applications for Fall Semester will open on the THIRD MONDAY OF APRIL at 9:00 a.m. and close on the THIRD FRIDAY OF MAY at 4:00 p.m., immediately preceding the Fall semester for which the student seeks admission.
+- Applications for Fall Semester will open on the THIRD MONDAY OF APRIL at 9:00 a.m. and close on the THIRD FRIDAY OF MAY at noon, immediately preceding the Fall semester for which the student seeks admission.

 SPRING Semester (January) Starts:

-- Applications for Spring Semester will open on the FIRST MONDAY OF JUNE at 9:00 a.m. and close on the SECOND FRIDAY OF AUGUST at 4:00 p.m., immediately preceding the Spring semester for which the student seeks admission.
+- Applications for Spring Semester will open on the FIRST MONDAY OF NOVEMBER at 9:00 a.m. and close on the SECOND FRIDAY OF DECEMBER at noon, immediately preceding the Spring semester for which the student seeks admission.

 To get started on your journey to become a Registered Nurse, download the Nursing Program Application